Rachel Roberts (actress)

 Rachel Roberts (20 September 1927 – 26 November 1980) was a Welsh actress.
 She is best remembered for her screen performances as the older mistress of the central male characters in both Saturday Night and Sunday Morning (1960) and This Sporting Life (1963).
 For each, she won the BAFTA Award for Best British Actress.
 She was also nominated for the Academy Award for Best Actress for This Sporting Life.
 Her other notable film appearances included Murder on the Orient Express (1974), Picnic at Hanging Rock (1975) and Yanks (1979).

-Roberts' theatre credits included the original production of the musical Maggie May in 1964.
-She was nominated for the 1974 Tony Award for Best Actress in a Play for the plays, Chemin de Fer and The Visit, and won a Drama Desk Award in 1976 for Habeas Corpus.
+Roberts's theatre credits included the original production of the musical Maggie May in 1964.
+She was nominated for the 1974 Tony Award for Best Actress in a Play for the plays Chemin de Fer and The Visit, and won a Drama Desk Award in 1976 for Habeas Corpus.

 Early life and career

-Roberts was born in Llanelli, Carmarthenshire, Wales.
-After a Baptist upbringing (against which she rebelled), followed by study at the University of Wales and the Royal Academy of Dramatic Art, she began working with a repertory company in Swansea in 1950.
-She made her film debut in the Welsh-set comedy Valley of Song (1953), directed by Gilbert Gunn.
+Roberts was born in Llanelli, Carmarthenshire, Wales, the daughter of a Baptist minister, though she later rebelled against her upbringing.
+After studying at the University of Wales in Aberystwyth and the Royal Academy of Dramatic Art, she began working with a repertory company in Swansea in 1950.
+Her film debut was in Gilbert Gunn's Welsh-set comedy Valley of Song (1953).

 Her portrayal of Brenda in Karel Reisz's Saturday Night and Sunday Morning (1960) won her a British Academy Film Award.
 Lindsay Anderson cast her as the long suffering Mrs Hammond in This Sporting Life (1963), earning her another BAFTA and an Oscar nomination.
 Both films were significant examples of the British New Wave of film-making.

 In theatre, she performed at the Royal Court and played the title role as the life-enhancing prostitute in Lionel Bart's musical Maggie May (1964).
-In films, she continued to play women with lusty appetites as in Lindsay Anderson's O Lucky Man!
-(1973), although the haunting Australian-made Picnic at Hanging Rock (1975), directed by Peter Weir, provided her with a different kind of role, as the authoritarian head teacher of a Victorian girls' school.
+On film she played a dual role as a suicidal housewife and a predatory PR officer in Lindsay Anderson's O Lucky Man!
+(1973).
+It was her work as Hildegarde Schmitt in Murder on the Orient Express (1974) that got her a leading part in Peter Weir's Picnic at Hanging Rock (1975), playing the authoritarian head teacher of a girls' school in 1900 Australia.

 After relocating to Los Angeles in the early 1970s, she appeared in supporting roles in several American films such as Foul Play (1978).
 Her final British film was Yanks (1979), directed by John Schlesinger, for which she received a Supporting Actress BAFTA.

 In 1976, she won a Drama Desk Award for her performance in Alan Bennett's play Habeas Corpus.
-In 1979, Roberts co-starred with Jill Bennett in the London Weekend Television production of Alan Bennett's The Old Crowd, directed by Lindsay Anderson and Stephen Frears.
+In 1979, Roberts co-starred with Jill Bennett in the London Weekend Television production of Alan Bennett's The Old Crowd, directed by Lindsay Anderson.